dannyboy-projects/Redemption_Trader/README.md

 - **Sharpe ratio not affect by % account risk per trade, but max drawdown is.
 One-trade approach has moderately lower drawdowns than multi-trade approach**

--**Multitrade approach can have up to 10 trades open at once, may not be margin efficient in context of wider portfolio**
+- **Multitrade approach can have up to 10 trades open at once, may not be margin efficient in context of wider portfolio**

 ## Future Work